neub/wr-nic/doc/wr-nic.md

 Note that the WR-NIC project inherits many codes and working methodology of many other projects.
 Specially important to highly the following ones:

-1. White-Rabbit core collection: [wr-cores].
+1. White-Rabbit core collection (d85255b): [wr-cores].
 Look at the WR PTP Core.
 It is a black-box standalone WR-PTP protocol core, incorporating a CPU (LatticeMicro 32, LM32), WR MAC and PLLs.
 It is also convenient to look at TxTSU and NIC project.
 For further details, search for its related wbgen2 files (extension .wb).
-2. Software for White-Rabbit PTP core: [wrpc-sw] (a subproject of the previous one)
+2. Software for White-Rabbit PTP core (9f3bcfa): [wrpc-sw] (a subproject of the previous one)
-3. Gennum GN4124 core: [GN4124].
+3. Gennum GN4124 core (3844fe5): [GN4124].
 This project shows how to configure and control the gn4124 chip in order to comunicate the SPEC carrier through PCIe interface.
-4. The platform independent core collection: [general-cores].
+4. The platform independent core collection (76f2e5d): [general-cores].
 This project contains several useful IP cores such as memories, synchronizer circuits, uart modules, Wishbone crossbar, etc.
-5. Etherbone core: [etherbone].
+5. Etherbone core (08b55da): [etherbone].
 This gateware module allows to access Wishbone peripheral memory map using the Ethernet interface.
 This make possible to read device data as well as read/write configuration registers across the network.

 In addition to these projects, software support is provided from the project: